UAE’s World-Class Infrastructure: How It Boosts Property Values

 Assess the quality and maintenance of existing infrastructure for long-term sustainability.

-- Drainage Systems: Flood-prone zones may experience 18% slower appreciation.
+3. Drainage Systems: Flood-prone areas may have 18% slower appreciation.

-- Digital Infrastructure: Areas with robust 5G coverage tend to lease 22% faster.
+4. Digital Infrastructure: Areas with strong 5G coverage often lease 22% faster.

-Case Study: Jumeirah Village Circle's AED 180 million drainage upgrade in 2022 significantly reduced flooding, leading to a 14% price increase within 18 months.
+• Case Study: The AED 180 million drainage enhancement in Jumeirah Village Circle in 2022 markedly lowered floods, resulting in a 14% price escalation within 18 months.

-- Phase-Based Entry Points: Aligning your entry with the different phases of infrastructure development can optimize returns and manage risk.
+• Smart Investor Playbook: Phase-Based Entry Points Synchronizing your investment with the various stages of infrastructure development can enhance returns and mitigate risk.

 (Current Value) + (Infrastructure Premium) - (Carry Costs) = Target Purchase Price